*SPOILER ALERT! *

 separation, his magic fingers retained the same succoring touch.

-loved her first.
+had loved her first.
 And now she loved him in return.

 Knowing